Internal Dispute Resolution Procedure (IDRP) Guide

 How does the Internal Dispute Resolution Procedure work?

-The IDRP has 2 stages with many complaints sorted out at stage 1.
+The IDRP has 2 stages with many complaints resolved at stage 1.

 You can ask somebody else to deal with the complaint for you.
-This could be a trade union official, welfare officer, spouse, partner or friend.
+This could be a trade union official, a welfare officer, your spouse or partner or a friend.

 Stage 1 - Making a formal complaint

-If you need to make a formal complaint, you should:
+If you need to make a formal complaint;

-• Complete the Stage 1 Internal Dispute Resolution form.
-You should add specific details about what you are disputing and include any documentation that supports your case.
+• Please complete the Stage 1 Internal Dispute Resolution form or you can request a paper copy from the NYPF.
+Please include clear details about what you are disputing and include any documentation that supports your case.

-• Make the complaint within six months of when you were told of the decision you want to complain about.
+• You must raise your complaint within six months of the date you were told about the decision you want to challenge.

-Your complaint will be looked at carefully by North Yorkshire Pension Fund’s (NYPF) adjudicator.
+Your complaint will be looked at carefully by NYPF’s independent referee who is known as the ‘nominated person’.

-The adjudicator will look at the facts of your complaint along with the Scheme rules and any other relevant information.
-You should get a reply within two months, giving details of the decision or confirming when you will receive a decision.
+The nominated person will consider the the facts of your complaint, the Scheme rules, and any other relevant information.
+You should receive a reply within two months, either giving you the decision or letting you know when you can expect it.

 What happens next?